Nissemanen/frukt/README.md

 if true print("Hello World!")
 ```

 As you see, all you really need is the condition and statement/code.
-This example isn't so usefull, since the `{condition}` is set to the constant `true`, that means the code after `{condition}` will always run, there is no need for that if statement.
+This example isn't so useful, since the `{condition}` is set to the constant `true`, that means the code after `{condition}` will always run, there is no need for that if statement.
 here is a better use of the if statement
 ```gdscript
 if (input("what food do you like? ") == "hamburger") print("me too")